AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 * 2a.
 All the requirements are met.

-    * 2a1.
-ModtRekt congratulates user.
+    * 2a1. modtrekt congratulates user.

       Use case ends.